mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 } ...
 ```

 Let's observe this another way.
 First, let's *count the number of documents with types that don't equal star*.
 It should be *eight*, now let's see how many documents make it through our *$match stage*.
-I'm going to use the utility station this example called *count*, that you'll learn about later.
+I'm going to use the utility station in this example called *count*, that you'll learn about later.
 Here, we can see that *eight documents pass through our aggregation*.
 Sorry, *Pluto.
 Lastly, $match* does not have any mechanism for projection.

 ```javascript
 // count the number of matching documents